 Third-party property managers are provided with a P&Ps manual as a part of their engagement.
 The manual provides a general guideline to many of the processes required to manage commercial property and includes a variety of standard exhibits for reporting.

 Rialto began performing property management audits in 2017.
-The scope of the audits includes testing compliance with the underlying property management agreements--including reviewing leasing procedures and controls surrounding accounts receivables, accounts payable, and cash accounts--and compliance with required insurance coverage.
-Management reported that 11 such property management audits were conducted during the trailing-12 months ended June 30, 2021, which we observed is a sizable volume compared with peers.
+The audits include testing compliance with the underlying property management agreements--including reviewing leasing procedures and controls surrounding accounts receivables, accounts payable, and cash accounts--and compliance with required insurance coverage.
+Management reported that 12 such property management audits were conducted during the trailing-12 months ended June 30, 2022, which is a sizable volume compared with peers.